It’s tough to hand your baby over to a new caregiver, isn’t it?

 Asking a future part-time coach to succumb to a six-month shadowing process is overkill.
 It’s inefficient, lacks clear objectives and produces a different result every time.

-Remember: Greg Glassman owns the largest brand in the fitness universe, and he’ll let you use it after only two days of training.
+Remember: CrossFit LLC will let you use its brand after only two days of training.
 But the L1 doesn’t filter for character and presence because those are mostly taught by our parents.

 Identifying the fun, caring clients in your box is the first step; teaching them to teach is the easy part.